GLOSSARY

 RECORDING FEE

 Amount charged by the local County Clerk’s office to officially record a real estate sale, making it public record.
-In Southern California, recording fee ranges from $75 to $225 depending on the type and amount of documents registered.
+In Southern California, recording fees range from $75 to $225, depending on the type of document, the number of pages in the document, and amount of documents registered.

 SHORT SALE